Derwent Heritage Trail - Matlock to Derby (★★★★☆)

 | The park at Matlock |

-From here the path follows the river, and then decides that you need to do a bit of climbing for the day - sending you over the top of High Tor, on its route to Matlock Bath on the other side.
+Initially the path follows the river, and then decides that you need to do a bit of climbing to warm up for the day - sending you over the top of High Tor, on the way to Matlock Bath on the far side.

 | Looking back towards Matlock |

-This section is very reminiscent for me of Edinburgh, with similar harsh rock, creating these rough hills that sit above the houses below.
+This section is very reminiscent to me of Edinburgh, with a similar harsh slab of rock, creating rough hills that sit above the houses below.

 | A bench with a view |

-Apparently in the late 19th century this was quite a popular spot - but as far as I can tell this probably was more a thing to do while visiting the waters at Matlock Bath, rather than a spot of interest in isolation.
-That said, I'm not able to explore the caves that were apparently one of the big draws for this spot.
+In the late 19th century this was quite a popular spot - but as far as I can tell this was more a thing to do while visiting the waters at Matlock Bath, rather than a spot of interest in isolation.

 | Heading down from High Tor |

-Having made my way down the hill, I come out at Matlock Bath train station, and then cross over to what (to me) appears to be the prettier of the two twin towns.
+Having made my way down the hill, I come out at Matlock Bath train station, and then cross over to what is the prettier of the two twin towns.

-Following the official route of the Derwent Heritage Trail, I head along the river on the far side, but quickly get bored of walking alongside the cars, and so go rogue and cross over the river to the other side.
+Following the official route of the Derwent Valley Heritage Trail, I head along the river on the far side, but quickly get bored of walking alongside the cars, and so go rogue and cross back over the river to the prettier far side.

 | Jubilee Bridge in Matlock Bath |

-I'm not 100% enthusiastic about following the road, but it does mean I go past Masson Mills - which while a little bit unloved by now, was one of the mills built by Richard Arkwright, who had a massive impact upon this area.
+Here I'm not 100% enthusiastic about following the road - but it does mean we go past Masson Mills - which while a little bit unloved by now, was one of the mills built by Richard Arkwright, who had a massive impact upon this area.

 | Masson Mills |